 If you have extra butter, cut it into 1/4-1/2 cup sections and wrap with plastic wrap.
-Place them in a plastic bag and put in the freezer for up to 9 months.
+Place it in a plastic bag and put in the freezer for up to 9 months.

 Milk and cream are very easy to freeze – you can just put them right in the freezer.
 If the bottle or carton is full, you must pour out 1/2 an inch of liquid.
 Liquid expands when it freezes, and pouring out a little bit will stop the container from bursting when the milk expands.